|

 auctions in 1999, and 3G mobile networks are gradually coming

 online for commercial use.
-This Paul Budde report provides
+See table of

 contents here